Fix your smile with us! The smile of a person can say a...

 A dental implant is a screw-like metal post made of titanium, which is surgically inserted in the jawbone to replace the missing tooth.
-After a healing period of a few months, during which the titanium fuses with the jawbone, the crown is finally screw returned/ cemented over the implant.
+After a healing period of a few months, during which the titanium fuses with the jawbone, the crown is finally screw retained / cemented over the implant.

 An implant includes the implant screw, the abutment, and the crown.
 The implant is the screw that is placed inside the jawbone.
 The abutment is the connector that supports the crown.

 A minor surgical procedure enables your dentist to insert the dental implant, made of titanium, into the jawbone, where a tooth is missing.
-A few months are needed for healing to occur before the final crown is attached.
-During this time, the implant fuses to the bone surrounding it.
+This crucial step, overseen by our expert Implantologist Dr. Fadi Kanan, ensures the implant properly integrates with the jawbone.
+A healing period of a few months is necessary before attaching the final crown, during which the implant fuses with the surrounding bone.

 Dental implant surgery is usually an outpatient surgery that requires healing time.
 Placing a dental implant involves the following:

-All-on-4 dental implants are a full set of implants intended to replace either the entire upper or lower set of teeth or both.
+All-on-4/-on-6 dental implants are a full set of implants intended to replace either the entire upper or lower set of teeth or both.
 They are a more permanent alternative to dentures, and they look natural.
-With our All-on-4 dental implants you can replace your entire set of missing teeth in just one day with only one surgery.
+With our All-on-4/-on-6 dental implants you can replace your entire set of missing teeth in just one day with only one surgery.

 It is an option suitable for people of all ages who either have damaged teeth or have lost their full set of teeth.